Signs of Fraud Against Seniors

 It is necessary to keep your senior informed about popular kinds of frauds since each year nearly 25 million American seniors are victims of consumer con artists.
 Homecare services providers recommend you talk to your parent and make sure they don’t get scammed.
 Even if your loved one has low income, they can still be a target of a con artist.

 One of the most popular frauds is health care scam.
-It comes in various forms, but the point is that con artists promise seniors one all kinds of services.
+It comes in various forms, but the point is that con artists promise seniors one all kinds of health and homecare services.
 In return, they must receive senior’s personal information.
 With it, scammers bill Medicare and, naturally, put the money in their pocket.
 The other popular scam is related to prescription drugs.
 Many seniors, in order to save some money, buy their medications over the Internet.
 Some of these drugs have no effect and some of them can make your loved one even sicker.

 Some scammers read the obituaries and then contact the grieving widow claiming that her late husband has an outstanding debt and then extort money from her.
 It’s necessary to be well informed about the prices of funeral home services, as some of them target unknowing families and add unnecessary charges to their bill.